achubaty/r-talks/README.md

 # r-talks

-my various presentations on R topics
+My various presentations on R topics.

+HTML files can be previewed in browser by prepending `https://htmlpreview.github.io/?` to the HTML file's URL.